modir/laminas-book/docs/roles.md

 The `RoleController` and `RoleManager` contain nothing new and special, so we will skip their discussion here and will just provide some screenshots of the resulting user interface below.

+!!! note
-> You can find the complete code of the `RoleController` and `RoleManager` classes in the Role Demo sample.
+    You can find the complete code of the `RoleController` and `RoleManager` classes in the Role Demo sample.

 ![Figure 17.3 The list of roles](images/roles/roledemo_roles_index.png)